gugoan/economizzer/README.md

-Simple Personal Financial Manager
+Personal Finance Manager
 =================================

-Simple Personal Financial Manager made in PHP (Yii Framework) as a way to study.
+Personal Finance Manager is a simple app made in PHP (Yii Framework) as a way to study.

 For now only available in pt-BR